BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/data_transfer.md

   * You are transferring large files.
     * In case of network connection failure mid transfer.
     * The entire file does not need to be transferred, only the parts that changed.
-  * When need to keep remote and local directories synced.
+  * When keeping remote and local directories synced.
     * Using the rsync command to sync the directories will only transfer the changed files.

 ``` bash